JCSAT-4B

-JCSAT-4B, known as JCSAT-13 (formerly known as Lippostar-1) before launch, is a geostationary communications satellite operated by SKY Perfect JSAT Group (JSAT) which was designed and manufactured by Lockheed Martin on the A2100 platform.
+JCSAT-4B, known as JCSAT-13 (formerly known as Lippostar-1) before launch, is a geostationary communications satellite operated by SKY Perfect JSAT Group (JSAT).
+It was designed and manufactured by Lockheed Martin on the A2100 platform.

 Satellite description

 The spacecraft was designed and manufactured by Lockheed Martin on the A2100 satellite bus.
 It had a launch mass of 4528 kg and a 15-year design life.
-As most satellites based on the A2100 platform, it uses a 460 N LEROS-1C LAE for orbit raising.
+Like most satellites based on the A2100 platform, it uses a 460 N LEROS-1C LAE for orbit raising.